A reinforcement learning approach to rare trajectory sampling: Long time dynamics, large deviations and discounting

 where the subscript DTD stands for ``differential temporal difference''.
 The online algorithm \ref{differential_actor_critic} based on this average construction, updating the two weights and the average at every transition, is stated below.
 Removing the components related to the average in this algorithm will provide an online algorithm which could easily be applied in the finite-horizon case.

 As discussed in section \ref{online_offpolicy_eligibility}, online algorithms introduce two issues.
 First, with the evolving weights, we almost certainly are not sampling the current stationary state of the dynamics: however, if the dynamics evolves slowly enough, the sampling is likely very similar, and certainly close enough to be confident of convergence.
 Second, the samples we get are not uncorrelated, like we would ideally have in constructing an empirical mean.
-For simple function approximations this is not an issue as correlations between samples decay over time, however, as mentioned in section \ref{neural-networks}, for more powerful function approximations such as neural networks this can cause instability.
+For simple function approximations this is not an issue if correlations between samples decay quickly enough, however, as mentioned in section \ref{neural-networks}, for more powerful function approximations such as neural networks this can cause instability.

-This algorithm, and the one discussed in the next section, can be extended in many of the ways previously discussed in section \ref{finite-summary}.
-In particular, we note that this is equivalent to the algorithm used in \cite{Das2019} when modified to use an $n$-step update with large $n$, approximated as though $n$ is taken to infinity: in this case, the value function can be removed, as its contribution from the target $n$ step state averages out over the stationary state to zero when $n$ is sufficiently large, and the current state value is simply a baseline which can be removed.
+This algorithm, and the one discussed in the next section, can be extended in many of the ways previously discussed in section \ref{sec:review}.
+Further, it can be manipulated to an approximate form which more closely matches the non actor-critic algorithms of section \ref{dynamical_gradients}.
+To see this, we consider modifying the algorithm to use an $n$-step update with extremely large $n$: in this case, the value function can be removed, as its contribution from the target $n$ step state averages out over the stationary state to zero when $n$ is sufficiently large.
+The resulting algorithm is equivalent to a continuing version of algorithm \ref{monte_carlo_reinforce_value_baseline}.
+Further, the current state value is simply a baseline which can be removed, producing an algorithm equivalent to that used in \cite{Das2019}, a continuing version of algorithm \ref{monte_carlo_reinforce}.
 This provides an approximate, value-free algorithm for the continuing case.
-Alternatively, the algorithm in \cite{Das2019} is equivalent to using algorithms of the previous section, with an additional average reward baseline, instead making a finite time approximation to the problem itself.
+Alternatively, the algorithm in \cite{Das2019} can be seen as making a finite time approximation to the problem itself, using algorithm \ref{monte_carlo_reinforce} of the previous section with an additional average reward baseline.